Certificate management can be accessed under the Resources > Certificates tab: this is where all of your certificates are stored:

 - By clicking Export to zip the certificate will be downloaded as a ZIP archive.
 The archive will also contain additional text files with certificate passwords.
 Click Delete to remove the certificate.

-Once the certificates are uploaded, they can be chosen from the application settings.
-To choose a certificate for Android binary, go to App settings > Android binary and choose a certificate: AndroidBinaryDefault.
+After the certificates are uploaded, they can be chosen from the application settings.
+To choose a certificate for Android binary, go to App settings > Android binary, scroll down and choose a certificate: AndroidBinaryDefault.

 When [use default] is selected, the certificate marked as the default in the Certificates tab will be used:

 If you delete a certificate that’s used in any application, you’ll get an error.

-- Upload your files.
+- Upload your file(s) (Step 2).